 You can find out a little more about the members of our group and our interests below:

-Armin Krupp is a first-year D.Phil. student working on developing models to understand and optimize the behaviour of water filters.
+Armin Krupp is a second-year D.Phil. student working on developing models to understand and optimize the behaviour of water filters.
 He works alongside our industrial partner Peter Levison from the filtration company Pall Corporation, and is co-supervised by Colin Please.
 Armin spends some time in Portsmouth and New York where two of the Pall Corporation research centres are based.

-Doireann O'Kiely is a first-year D.Phil. student who is working on understanding the physical processes that take place when glass sheets are drawn from a furnace.
+Doireann O'Kiely is a third-year D.Phil. student who is working on understanding the physical processes that take place when glass sheets are drawn from a furnace.
 These glass sheets can be made into a range of high-quality goods such as computer tablet screens.
 Doireann collaborates with Ulrich Lange from Schott AG and spends some time each year working at their base in Mainz, Germany.
 Doireann is co-supervised by Chris Breward and Peter Howell.

 Sourav Mondal is a postdoctoral researcher who works on an array of challenges in membrane filtration and water purification.
 He is also working with Maria Bruna and the LoFFI.